GluuFederation/docs-ce-prod/docs/source/operation/faq.md

 ### Graphical method:

-The idea here is to use an LDAP browser, hence this method is much more simple.
+Alternatively, this can be accomplished in an LDAP browser.

 You have to update one or both oxAuthenticationMode and OxTrustAuthenticationMode values to match the desired authentication method value.
 For example for ldap which is the default authentication mode for Gluu, the value is `auth_ldap_server`.
 Below are the steps: